magento/devdocs/guides/v2.1/cloud/docker/docker-config.md

   - Configuration
 ---

-The `{{site.data.var.ct}}` package (version 2002.0.13 or later) deploys to a read-only file system in the Docker container, which mirrors the read-only file system deployed in the Production environment.
+The `{{site.data.var.ct}}` package (version 2002.0.13 or later) deploys to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
 You can use the `docker:build` command in the `{{site.data.var.ct}}` package to generate the Docker Compose configuration and deploy {{site.data.var.ece}} in a Docker container.

 ## Launch modes

 _Mode_ is an additional configuration option for the Docker configuration generator (the `docker:build` command).
 This mode does not affect the Magento mode.
-It determines the {{site.data.var.ece}} filesystem installation and read-only or read-write behavior.
+It determines the {{site.data.var.ece}} file system installation and read-only or read-write behavior.

 You can launch your Docker environment in one of the following modes: